USS Mustin conducts a damage control training drill

-U.S. Navy Personnel Specialist 2nd Class Charles Tanner, left, from Illinois, and Retail Services Specialist 3rd Class Ken Chien, from California, observe a fire team during a damage control training drill in ship’s laundry aboard Arleigh Burke-class guided-missile destroyer USS Mustin (DDG 89), while underway in the Indian Ocean, April 24, 2026.
+U.S. Navy Damage Controlman 3rd Class Anthony Murdoch, from Texas, investigates a space for a simulated fire aboard Arleigh Burke-class guided-missile destroyer USS Mustin (DDG 89) during a damage control training drill, while underway in the Indian Ocean, May 5, 2026.
 Mustin is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and U.S. 7th Fleet’s principal surface force.
 U.S. 7th Fleet, the Navy’s largest forward-deployed numbered fleet, routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Timothy Dimal)

 |Date Taken: